Wizardry (video game series): Development

 Wizardry began as a simple dungeon crawl by Andrew C. Greenberg and Robert Woodhead.
 It was written when they were students at Cornell University and published by Sir-Tech.
 The game was influenced by earlier games from the PLATO system, most notably Oubliette.
 The earliest installments of Wizardry were very successful, as they were the first graphically-rich incarnations of Dungeons & Dragons-type gameplay for home computers.
 The release of the first version coincided with the first wave of Dungeons & Dragons' popularity in North America.

 The first five games in the series were written in Apple Pascal, an implementation of UCSD Pascal.
 They were ported to many different platforms by writing UCSD Pascal implementations for the target machines (Mac II cross-development).
 David W. Bradley took over the series after the fourth installment, adding a new level of plot and complexity.
 In 1998, the rights were transferred to 1259190 Ontario Inc., and in 2006, to Aeria IPM.
 In 2008, Aeria IPM merged with Gamepot, the developer of Wizardry Online and in 2017, Gamepot was shut down and absorbed into its parent company GMO Internet.
 Drecom announced they had acquired Wizardry from GMO Internet on October 29, 2020.
+Atari acquired the first five games from Drecom on May 6, 2026, though this was later disputed by Drecom the following day.

-In May 2024, a 3D remake of Wizardry: Proving Grounds of the Mad Overlord with the same name as the original was released on modern platforms.
-Said remake was developed by Digital Eclipse, who wasn't previously involved with the Wizardry series.
+In May 2024, a remake of Wizardry: Proving Grounds of the Mad Overlord developed by Digital Eclipse and published by Atari SA was released on modern platforms.
+This was later followed by the acquisition of the series' underlying intellectual property and the rights to the first five games by Atari SA in May 2026, with plans to publisher and remaster these, and to create new games in the series.

 Datamost released the menu-driven WizPlus, a utility program that allowed users to make changes to both the characters and also to the playing environment of Wizardry; Bob Reams reviewed the utility for Computer Gaming World, and said that "WizPlus should be used with great caution or the spirit of adventuring will be diluted and, more importantly, you will not be able to continue with this exciting series".